imouzon/iliketowatch/README.md

 ##Requirements
 Right now I have only tested in a few situations, but I am certain you need:

-- OSX
-- Yosemite
+- OS X Yosemite
-- Chrome or Safari as your default browser
+- Chrome or Safari

 I will try to get everything more general in the future, but at the moment this specific set up is required.
+At the moment, this plugin uses javascript and the Javascript for Automation tool set that comes packaged with Apple's Yosemite operating system.
+Out of the box, this means that the code must be called using `oascript`.
+It may be possible to modify the code slightly and make it work using node as in [OSA](https://www.npmjs.com/package/osa) but I haven't tested this completely yet.

+The package assumes that the plugin is installed under `~/.vim/bundle/`, the default for Vundle, though this is modifiable (see the options below).

 ##Options
 ###Setting the browser